iatosh/iatosh/README.md

 ## 👋 Hi

 ## 👨‍💻 About Me:
-I am a 19yo University Student in Japan.
+I'm a 20yo University Student in Japan.
 - Learning Computer Science in University
 - Currently learning JavaScript and Common-Lisp